4.8 (200+ reviews across 5 offices)

 These reflect the direct financial costs caused by the accident.
 Common examples include:

-• Reduced earning capacity if your injuries limit future employment
+• Reduced earning capacity if your injuries limit future employment; and

 If a family member takes time off work to assist with your recovery, that impact may also be considered.